 What are the most important tips for yoga teachers to know?
 Although yoga is rejuvenating, calming, and one of the healthiest activities you can engage in, teachers are expected to be professional, safe, and participate in continuing education.
 No studio or health club wants an unsafe teacher on the staff.
 An instructor’s personal practice, continuing education, and the quality of classes taught must be run as such.
 That said, to do a good job, teachers must remain mindful of their own practices, perfecting their own inner evolution in yoga in order to pass on what is at its core a holistic health maintenance system.

-3. Music as an option
+Music as an Option

-Planning your classes ahead of time can be the difference between a great experience and a class that leaves people feeling less than enthusiastic about your classes.
+Planning your classes ahead can be the difference between a great experience and a class that leaves people feeling less than enthusiastic about your classes.
 A good way to ensure you are always prepared is to write down the sequences and postures for each class in a notebook that you can reference if needed.

 Your Personal Growth in Teaching

-It can be tempting to model your practice after another teacher, but you will only go so far without creativity of your own.
-As you continue your own practice and teach, be open to learning from and growing from your students, your teacher, and events in your own life that you can bring to the mat.
-Using life experiences and your own personal growth to enhance your practice is one of the most powerful things that you can do to become the great yoga teacher you’ve always dreamed of.
+It can be tempting to model your practice after another teacher, but you will only go so far without the creativity of your own.
+As you continue your practice and teaching, be open to learning from and growing from your students, your teacher, and events in your own life that you can bring to the mat.
+Using life experiences and your personal growth to enhance your practice is one of the most powerful things that you can do to become the great yoga teacher you’ve always dreamed of.

 © Copyright – Aura Wellness Center – Publications Division